nateshmbhat/pyYify/README.rst

 ----------

 -  **Search for movie torrents**
--

-   **Get the details of any movie which includes**
+-  **Get the details of any movie which includes :**

    -  Torrent details of 720p,1080p,3D quality
    -  Torrent Magnet links and hashes along with their size and seeds
    -  imdb\_code
    -  Imdb Rating and MPA rating
    -  Year
    -  Runtime
    -  Summary
    -  Movie Description

 All the above Details are obtained in the form of attributes of Yify.movie object each object representing a movie.